 Museum of Natural History

-The Museum of Natural History in Oxford is a natural history museum that has a diverse collection of specimens from several fields of science.
+The Natural History Museum in London is a natural history museum that has a diverse collection of specimens from several fields of science.
 Botany, entomology, mineralogy, palaeontology, and zoology are among the museum’s five core collections, which house 80 million specimens of life and earth science.
 The museum is a research centre that focuses on taxonomy, identification, and conservation.
 The Natural History Museum, like other publicly supported national museums in the United Kingdom, does not charge an admission fee.
 Don’t miss the Natural History Museum’s newest exhibits, including the annual Wildlife Photographer of the Year exhibition, which features amazing natural-world photography.

 The University of Oxford’s art and archaeology museum, the Ashmolean, was established in 1683.
 From Egyptian mummies and classical sculpture to the Pre-Raphaelites and modern art, the museum offers a vast and diverse collection from all over the world.
 Among its many treasures are the world’s greatest collection of Raphael drawings, the most important collection of Egyptian pre-Dynastic sculpture and ceramics outside Cairo, the only great Minoan collection in Britain, exceptional Anglo-Saxon treasures, the world’s most famous violin, Stradivari’s Messiah, and the Western world’s major collection of modern Chinese painting.
 Admission to the museum is free, and walk-up tickets are now available at the entrance.
 However, booking tickets in advance is suggested to ensure entrance during busy times and prevent lines.
 For exhibitions, reservations are still strongly advised.
 There is usually an additional paid exhibition on the top floor of the Museum and these exhibitions change regularly.